bsteen/simple-scripts/README.md

 * `pdfcombine.sh`
     * Combine multiple `.pdf` files into a single `.pdf`.
     * Requires [`pdftk`](https://linux.die.net/man/1/pdftk).
+* `sha256_verify.sh`
+    * Check if the calculated SHA256 sum of file equals the provided SHA256 sum string.
+    * This saves you the time of making a formatted file with the sum and filename.
 * `shredu.sh`
     * Overwrites the specified file(s) with 2 passes of random data, a final pass of all zeros, and then removes the file(s).
     * Output is set to verbose to show all steps.